Stocks tread water ahead of signing of initial U.S.-China trade deal

 “We should not expect further tariff relief until after the November Presidential elections, suggesting that today’s agreement is probably as good as it gets for 2020,” said Tapas Strickland, director of economics at National Australia Bank.

-U.S. Treasury yields ticked down as investors took stock of weaker-than-expected consumer prices and the expected signing of the interim trade deal, with benchmark 10-year note yield falling to 1.807% US10YT=RR.
-[US/]
+U.S. Treasury yields ticked down as investors took stock of weaker-than-expected consumer prices and the expected signing of the interim trade deal, with benchmark 10-year note yield falling to 1.807%.

 Markets were also absorbing news the U.S. government is nearing publication of a rule that would vastly expand its powers to block shipments of foreign-made goods to China’s Huawei, as it seeks to squeeze the blacklisted telecoms company, two sources said.